Bio-Pharmaceutical Sciences, 2011-2012

 The duration of each programme variant is two years (120 EC).
-Students who complete the programme receive the degree Master of Science in Bio-Pharmaceutical Sciences, with specification of the specialisation.
-All students who complete the master Bio-Pharmaceutical Sciences, regardless of the specialisation, are admissible to a PhD programme in Bio-Pharmaceutical, Biomedical or other Life Sciences.
+Students who complete the programme receive the degree Master of Science in Bio-Pharmaceutical Sciences, with specification of the specialisation, if applicable.

 First and Second Year

 The MSc programme of Bio-Pharmaceutical Sciences offers the following lecture series in the academic year 2011–2012:

 |Bioanalytical Mass Spectrometry||1||4||500|

 |Blood-Brain Barrier: Drug Transport to the Brain||2||4||500|

 Obligatory course in the academic year 2011–2012:

 The master’s programme of Bio-Pharmaceutical Sciences (BPS) aims to train students in the research area of bio-pharmaceutical sciences and drug research in such a way that the graduated master’s students (MSc’s) have enough knowledge and hands-on experience to be able to work independently as a scientific researcher.
 An MSc in Bio-Pharmaceutical Sciences should be able to obtain a PhD position in Life Sciences or Biomedical Sciences.

 The education aims at: